Don’t Have a Digital Transformation Strategy? Here Is How to Get One

 - Coherent Actions

-Without these three components, you can have a solid strategy (of any kind).
+Without these three components, you can’t have a solid strategy (of any kind).

 Diagnosis means understanding your current situation as well as analyzing your competitors, the market, and your customers.
 To diagnose well, you will need data.
-Prepare to go an extra mile to find as much relevant data as you can.
-At this stage, you define business challenges and opportunities.
+Prepare to go an extra mile to find relevant data to the best of your ability.
+At this stage, you should define business challenges and opportunities.

 Guiding Policy is a set of decisions you make that steer transformative action in a particular direction.
 You need to decide on the angle(s), from which you will approach the challenges you’re facing.